MTandHJ/freerec/README.md

     </p>
 </h4>

 FreeRec is a repository designed for easy (recommendation) data pre-processing and model training.
-I am a beginner in the field of recommender systems, so much of FreeRec's designs may not be as effective.
-In addition, you are free to specify your own framework based on FreeRec.
+You are free to specify your own framework based on FreeRec.

 ## Requirements: